IFB-ElixirFr/sandboxbioscenarios/session04/steps/step01.md

 import Quiz from "components/Quiz.svelte";
 import Execute from "components/Execute.svelte";
 </script>

-By default, as you have seen so far, the result of a Unix command is printed on screen.
+By default, as you've seen so far, the result of a Unix command is printed on the screen.

-As an example, we will extract the genomic location of the *gene-SAOUHSC_00079* entry from the `SAOUHSC.bed` file with the `grep` command :
+As an example, we will extract genomic locations related to *gene-SAOUHSC_00079* entry from the `SAOUHSC.bed` file with the `grep` command:
-First, check you have access to the `SAOUHSC.bed` file using the `ls` command and next, extract the location with the following instructions:
+First, check that you have access to the `SAOUHSC.bed` file using the `ls` command, and then extract the location with the following instructions:

 <Execute command="ls" />